 San Jose is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 San Jose is an extremely ethnically-diverse city.
 The people who call San Jose home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of San Jose residents report their race to be White, followed by Asian.
+The greatest number of San Jose residents report their race to be Asian, followed by White.
 San Jose also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.08% of the city’s residents.
-Important ancestries of people in San Jose include Irish, Italian, English, and Portuguese.
+People of Hispanic or Latino origin account for 31.04% of the city’s residents.
+Important ancestries of people in San Jose include German, Irish, English, Italian, and European.

 The most common language spoken in San Jose is English.
 Other important languages spoken here include Spanish and Vietnamese.